tocisz/homepage-data/posts_source/012-VESA-output-by-FPGA.md

 ```

 The sequence of memory writes is simple: write from the first word till last one.
 But it needs to be delayed by right count of clock cycles
-(data must be available + one clock cycle of combinatorial logic).
+(data must be available + one clock cycle for combinatorial logic of cellular automata).

 Another thing is: we shouldn't write to the same memory location we  will be reading from.
 Double buffering (of scanline pixels) is used.
 First buffer uses memory addresses 0-79, second uses words 80-159.
 This makes incrementing
 memory counter slightly complicated (I'm sure this could be simplified,